Inapproximability of Unique Games in Fixed-Point Logic with Counting: Preliminaries

 \subsection{Unique games}

 We denote the maximization problem of \ug on a label set of size $q$ by \UG($q$).
 We view the label set as $[q] := \{1, 2, \dots, q\}$.
 We encode \UG($q$) instances as relational structures using a vocabulary $\tauuug$ consisting of $q!$ relation symbols, each of arity 2: for every permutation $\pi: [q] \to [q]$, $\tauuug$ has a relation symbol $P_\pi$.
-The universe is the set of variables, and each $P_\pi$ is interpreted as the set of pairs of variables $(x_1, x_2)$ to which we have a constraint that $x_1$ and $x_2$ should take values $z_1$ and $z_2$ in $[q]$ such that $\pi(z_1) = z_2$.
+The universe can be thought of as the set of variables of the CSP, and each $P_\pi$ is interpreted as the set of pairs of variables $(x_1, x_2)$ to which we have a constraint that $x_1$ and $x_2$ should take values $z_1$ and $z_2$ in $[q]$ such that $\pi(z_1) = z_2$.
 These are precisely the kinds of constraints that are allowed in \ug.
 For any \UG($q$) instance $U$, the objective is to compute $\opt(U) \in [0, 1]$, the maximum fraction of constraints that can be simultaneously satisfied by any assignment of variables to values in $[q]$.
 We call $\opt(U)$ the \emph{optimal value}, or \emph{satisfiability}, of $U$.

 It is often convenient to think of \UG($q$) instances as being defined over some graph $H$, where each vertex $v \in V(H)$ represents a variable $x_v$, and each edge $\{v_1, v_2\} \in E(H)$ is associated to a permutation $\pi_{v_1, v_2}$ on the label set $[q]$ defining which labels for variable $x_{v_1}$ correspond to which labels for variable $x_{v_2}$.
 When the permutations are involutions (as will be the case throughout this paper), the orientation of the edges does not matter, so we can associate each permutation to an edge, rather than an ordered pair of vertices.
-For example, Figure \ref{figUGExample} shows a \UG(2) instance $U$ with edge permutations written in cycle notation, along with one of the optimal assignments ($x_{v_1} = x_{v_3} = x_{v_4} = 1$; $x_{v_2} = 2$) realizing $\opt(U) = \frac34$.
+For example, Figure~\ref{figUGExample} shows a \UG(2) instance $U$ with edge permutations written in cycle notation, along with one of the optimal assignments ($x_{v_1} = x_{v_3} = x_{v_4} = 1$; $x_{v_2} = 2$) realizing $\opt(U) = \frac34$.
 If we were to encode this instance as a $\tau_{\UG(2)}$-structure

 the universe would be $A = \{x_{v_1}, x_{v_2}, x_{v_3}, x_{v_4}\}$, and the relations would be interpreted as